 Depending upon the nature and severity of your problem with heroin, outpatient treatment at Sonora Behavioral Health may be the best option for you.
 Outpatient services allow you to receive professional care while also maintaining a degree of independence.
 You can practice your new recovery skills in a real-world environment, while continuing to receive feedback, support, and guidance from experts and others who are in early recovery.

 At Sonora Behavioral Health, we are dedicated to providing personalized care in an atmosphere of dignity and respect.
 At every level of care, our goal is to provide all patients with the guidance and support that will empower them to achieve and maintain improved quality of life.

 Our commitment to superior service is reflected in our outpatient treatment program for men and women who are struggling with heroin addiction.
 We provide thorough admissions assessments, we employ evidence-based treatment protocols, and we help patients develop effective coping skills.

 This comprehensive effort is designed to ensure that all who heal with us are prepared to experience continued success long after they have completed their time in our care.

-Outpatient Treatment at Sonora Behavioral Health
+Outpatient Treatment at Sonora Behavioral Health for Heroin Addiction

 When you arrive at our outpatient treatment center, you will complete a detailed admissions assessment.
 This process will include a physical examination, a psychiatric evaluation, and a psychological assessment.
 We will also collect information about your treatment history.